google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 with pinnate parted in elliptic-lanceolate, irregular margin with coarsely sharply serrate.
 The upper

-surface is grayish-green with sparse pubescence and glandular dots; Lower surface is covered
+surface is grayish-green with sparse pubescence and glandular dots; the Lower surface is covered

 with thick whitish pubescence.
-The preferred one should be with thick leaf, green in color, whitish
+The preferred one should have a thick leaf, be green in color, whitish

-on lower surface, thick pubescence, and rich aroma.
+on the lower surface, have thick pubescence, and have a rich aroma.

 What is mugwort herb used for?